Middletown NJ Aggravated Assault Lawyer

 All aggravated assault charges, whether it be a second degree aggravated assault, aggravated assault on a police officer or aggravated assault with a deadly weapon will be heard in the Monmouth County Superior Court, which is located in Freehold, New Jersey.
 The reason for that is because they are the only court in Monmouth County that will have jurisdiction over a felony offense.
 So even if you were arrested and charged with aggravated assault in Middletown, the charges will still be heard in the Monmouth County Superior Court.
 In fact, the only way for those charges to be heard in the Middletown Municipal Court would be if the Monmouth County prosecutors office was convinced to downgrade the felony charge to a disorderly persons offense.
 If that is to occur, the felony aggravated assault charge will be amended to a simple assault charge.
 If you would like to speak to one of our Monmouth County criminal defense attorneys about downgrades, then please contact us at (732)858-6959.

-Aggravated Assault Defense Lawyers in Middletown NJ
+What to Know About Aggravated Assault Charges in Middletown NJ

 Although the aggravated assault statute is rather complex, there are two main subsections that are used most often, NJSA 2C:12-1b(1) and NJSA 2C:12-1b(7).